MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 Both the archive scripts and the R Shiny Server are run inside docker containers so that host machine provisioning is limited to: `apache`, `git` and `docker`.

-As envisioned, data ingest, data archive and R Shiny Server can all run on a single, SCAQMD maintained, Microsoft Azure instance.
+As envisioned, data ingest, data archive and R Shiny Server could all run on a single, SCAQMD maintained, Microsoft Azure instance.
 However, for purposes of load and process optimization, it is recommended that the data processing and data archive be set up one one Azure instance while the public interface be set up on a separate Azure instance.

 Data processing is of critical imprtance and will occur at well defined